dotlang/language/doc/RFE.md

 Each variable must correspond to one `_`.

-? - What happens if a function gets an array and returns the same array and we send X to func and change it's output.
+Y - What happens if a function gets an array and returns the same array and we send X to func and change it's output.
 ```
 func process(x: array[int]) -> x
 var t = [1,2,3]